Levothyroxine Side Effects

 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking levothyroxine:Less common
+You should check with your doctor immediately if any of these side effects occur when taking levothyroxine:Less common

 - Chest pain or discomfort